lucashaley/UnityTeaching/WorkshopUnits/03_PlayerInput.md

 ![Player input script](images/03_PlayerInput.png)

-2. Drag the new script onto the `Player` GameObject in the Heirarchy panel.
+2. Drag the new script onto the `Player` GameObject in the Hierarchy panel.

 ![Player with script](images/03_PlayerWithScript.png)